 - Best available of the regular hotel accommodation in Paro and Thimphu.

-- All camping gears that includes-2 person sleeping tents with floors and fly sheet, dining tent, kitchen tent, toilet tents, dining tables, chairs, pillows and mattresses.
+- All camping gears that includes sleeping tent with floors and fly sheet, dining tent, kitchen tent, toilet tents, dining tables, chairs, pillows, and mattresses.

 - English speaking Guide.